mzarejko/covid_web/README.md

      CELERY_BROKER_URL = 'pyamqp://[$RABBITMQ_DEFAULT_USER]:[$RABBITMQ_DEFAULT_PASS]@rabbitmq:5672//',
      CELERY_RESULT_BACKEND = 'django-db',

-     GMAIL = 'mail which will send account activation mail to user', PASS_GMAIL = 'password to mail'
+     EMAIL_HOST_USER = 'mail which will send account activation mail to user', EMAIL_HOST_PASSWORD = 'password to mail'

 Next type in terminal this command to start site

      $ sudo docker-compose up --build

 After few minutes site should work at address http://0.0.0.0:3000/ with backend at http://0.0.0.0:8000/

+If something went wrong most likely there are conflicting files in the folder that need to be deleted, such as a .pid file/